 uncomfortable when your goal is to be more comfortable.

-If you are dealing with an overpowering tail wind, you will be moving fast enough with your sail down anyway.
+If you are dealing with an overpowering tail wind, you will be moving fast enough on your own without the added push from a sail.
 If you have a cross wind and things are out of control, it is best to just paddle.
 If you are going upwind, a reefed kayak sail is completely useless anyway.

-The 4 Falcon Sail depowering methods ( loosen the boom vang, loosen the outhaul, loosen the sheet line, and lower the sail ) noted above are always easier to take advantage of than the simplest reefing systems.
-3 of the 4 allow for a proper shape that is much easier to handle than wads of material created by reefing a small sail.
-The 4th option available with a Falcon Sail, which is simply lowering and stowing your sail in seconds, 100% eliminates the complications of having a sail catching wind.
+The four Falcon Sail depowering methods (loosen the boom vang, loosen the outhaul, loosen the sheet line, and lower the sail ) noted above are always easier to take advantage of than the simplest reefing systems.
+Three of the four allow for a proper shape that is much easier to handle than wads of material created by reefing a small sail.
+The last resort optio is simply lowering and stowing your sail in seconds.
+This 100% eliminates the complications of having a sail catching wind.
 Stowing your rig is an option you really should use if you are pushing your limits.

 In the end, the most important thing to know is if you feel you may

 lose control, it is time drop of stow your Falcon Sail.